Seinzu/Mereology/README.md

 ## Usage ##

 There are two types of thing provided in Mereology: Views and Models.
 They are intended to be used together.
+The way to produce each thing is pretty similar.
+First make an object, passing the Mereology object in:

+    var ExampleThing = (function(m){

+    ...

+    })(Mereology);

+Then use the built-in `__extends` function to say which Mereology thing you want to extend (Mereology uses Google style inheritance):

+    m.__extends(ExampleThing, m.Model)

+or

+    m.__extends(ExampleThing, m.View)

+where the first argument is your new object and the second is the thing to extend.

+The final step is to include a call to the parent in your constructor like so:

+    function ExampleThing(){
+        ExampleThing.__super__.constructor.apply(this, arguments);
+    }

+Now, you can do the specific things that are required for

 ### Model ###